 18. Teach English online

-Teaching English online is a job that many people overlook mostly because it doesn't seem very easy to get started or to do.
-However, you don't need to be a complete expert in the language and teach students at the highest level.
+Teaching English online is a job that many overlook mostly because it doesn’t seem easy to get started or do.
+However, you don’t need to be a complete expert in the language and teach students at the highest level.
 In fact, most of these jobs will be teaching English basics (hi, thank you, goodbye) to children in China or Thailand.
-So as long as you're fluent in English, you can do it!
+So as long as you’re fluent in English, you can do it!

 Most companies will require their teachers to hold a bachelor’s degree of any kind and be a native English speaker.
 You must also be eligible to work in the USA or Canada.
 And of course, have a good webcam, Skype, and a calm and patient attitude.